Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/WORKLOG.md

 ### 6/5/24
 Started working encryption for images, seems to work when encyrpting.
-Gonna start on decrypting to make sure lmao
+Gonna start on decrypting to make sure lmao Made sure Encrypt was compatible with decrypt.
+It seems to work with messages.
+I'm starting to work on a function to tell the decoder when to stop for both images/gifs and messages.

 ## GROUP MEMBER 2: Taamim Naamid